felipemagrassi/asteroids/README.md

-just a asteroid game with pygame
+just an asteroid game with pygame

 ## running